 When most people think of garlic, the smell and its popularity as a cooking ingredient come to mind.
 With this in mind, it makes sense that garlic is a plant that repels ticks.
 The strong smell can permeate the air for feet around the plant, and it has a pretty flower that makes it an attractive addition to your vegetable or herb garden.
 If you want additional protection inside, crush up a few garlic cloves to release the oils and scent.
 Spread these crushed garlic cloves around the exterior of your home and garden.
 The smell will last for weeks at a time on the whole plant.
 Crushed cloves will only last a few days.

 Well loved for their bright colors and easy-to-grow natures, marigolds are a favorite of beginner and advanced gardening enthusiasts.
 They have a very subtle and sweet scent with bright yellow, orange, and red coloring offset by cheery green leaves.
 They make excellent companion plants because they don’t grow very tall or take up a lot of space.
 Marigolds repel ticks, fleas, roaches, and lice.
 You don’t have to crush them to get this effect.
 Intead, simply having the plants around is enough to do the trick.
-They do very well both indoors and outside, and they enjoy full sun.
+They do very well both indoors and outside to keep away ticks, and they enjoy full sun.

 Marigolds are nice edging flowers because they stay relatively low to the ground and come in a host of vibrant colors.
+Great plants that repel ticks.

 Another herb, rue is a plant that repels ticks very effectively.
 As a bonus, it has very pretty blue, metallic leaves with a delicate look.
 It stays very close to the ground, and it comes with several medicinal properties like being an antifungal, antimicrobial, and an insect repellent.
 The smell of this herb will make ticks, fleas, and other bugs flee from your area.
 However, it’s also an unpleasant smell for cats.
 So, you can companion plant rue with catnip and the cats will leave the catnip alone.
 You can grow rue as an outdoor or indoor herb with very few difficulties.

 The fuzzy flowers on rue make this a nice compliment for many different types of gardens, both indoors and outside.
+Good plants that repel ticks.

 7. Rose Geranium